r-r-7/image-analytics-project/README.md

 # image-analytics-project

-This repository contains the code for converting text-to-speech and text-to-image
+This repository contains the code for converting an image-to-text and text-to-speech